2024 Golf Tournament Newsletter

 Inclusion begins with acceptance.

-The Autism Society understands the importance of fostering acceptance to ignite change through improved support and opportunities in inclusive education, competitive employment, accessible housing, affordable health care and comprehensive long-term services and supports.
+The Autism Society is committed to driving real change by fostering acceptance and increasing access to inclusive education, competitive employment, accessible housing, affordable healthcare, and comprehensive, lifelong services and supports.

 Historical Context

-In 1972 the Autism Society of America founded “National Autistic Children’s Week” which has since evolved into a global movement for April to celebrate Autism Awareness Month.
-Throughout our 56 year history, we have prided ourselves on being a leader, and our efforts this year include advocating for a federally recognized designation for April to become Autism Acceptance Month.
+In 1972, the Autism Society of America established “National Autistic Children’s Week,” which has since grown into a global movement recognizing April as Autism Awareness Month.
+Over the past 56 years, we’ve proudly led the way in advocacy, education, and community support.
+Today, our efforts are focused on securing a federally recognized designation of April as Autism Acceptance Month—because awareness is only the beginning.

-In 2008, the United Nations declared April 2nd as Autism Awareness Day, a victory that the Autism Society helped bring about.
-Today, we are working with international partners to advance this day of recognition to Autism Acceptance Day, as we work towards more inclusion and meaningful change.
+In 2008, the United Nations officially declared April 2nd as World Autism Awareness Day, a milestone the Autism Society helped make possible.
+Now, we’re collaborating with global partners to evolve this recognition into Autism Acceptance Day, as we continue to push for greater inclusion, equity, and meaningful change for the autism community worldwide.

 Spread Acceptance